-Skye taught us many things, and we have more to learn from her.
-One of the most important lessons Skye taught us is that love sets boundaries.
+Skye's story is on an upward trajectory.
+She is taking responsibility for her decisions.
+We are proud of her.
+She has taught us many things, and I imagine she has more to teach us.
+One of the most important lessons is that love sets boundaries.

-Other people's drama and heartache cannot leech into your story.
-If you do not set boundaries your own capacity for love and a sane household will be compromised.
+Other people's drama and heartache cannot become yours.
+I

+have seen people embrace every need they ever encountered, and it destroyed their own capacity for love and a sane household.
 If your family is getting the leftovers of your love, you are without question, out of order.

 If boundaries do not come easily to you there are some excellent books full of wisdom on the subject.
-When you set your heart to intentionally embrace a generation into greatness, you are going to need clear boundaries.
-If you become consumed with their needs you'll simply create unhealthy dependencies that will postpone their maturity.
+When you set your heart to intentionally embrace a generation into greatness, you are going to need clear boundaries, because this generation often has no boundaries.
+If you become consumed with their needs, you'll not be doing them any favors.
+You'll just create unhealthy dependencies that will postpone their maturity.